The Complete Guide to Image Optimization for SEO

 Best Practices for SEO‑Friendly Images

-- Use responsive images with the
+- Use responsive images with

 srcset

-- Keep image file sizes under 200KB when possible.
+- Keep images under ~200KB where possible.

-- Regularly audit and replace outdated, oversized images.
+- Audit and replace oversized images regularly.

 Conclusion